Rogers Development Fund

 - Applicant companies must be majority-owned and controlled by Canadians.

-- Successful applicants cannot apply again to the Program.
+- New: Successful applicants can apply again to the Program, provided the original Loan has been repaid.
 This includes Applicants that are part of the same Producer Group (defined as a group of production companies controlled by one or more of the same individuals).

 - Unsuccessful Applicants can reapply with the same and/or new projects at a subsequent deadline, should they continue to meet the other qualifications.

-- Loans shall be secured by three projects that the Applicant (or a related entity) has in current development.
+- Loans must be secured by three projects that the Applicant (or a related entity) has in current development.

 - Applicants must have previously produced at least one broadcast television program or one theatrical feature film or one digital media project involving an arms-length third party investor and made commercially available to the public.